 As you grow older, it often happens that you choose a certain supermarket and stick to it.
 Maybe it’s got the best selection of baked goods or the most helpful staff, or maybe we’re all simply creatures of habit.

 We do go to the supermarket quite a lot in the UK.
 In fact, the average person goes 1-2 times per week.
-Our weekly spend at grocery stores this year is £3 billion, and it was closer to £3.5 billion during the Christmas week of 2018 – that’s a £46 weekly shop per person in the UK.
+Our weekly spend at grocery stores this year is £3 billion, and it was closer to £3.5 billion during the Christmas week of 2018 – that’s a £46 weekly shop per person in the UK (though the most savvy shoppers take advantage of grocery discounts to cut the bill!).
 Given how often we go to the shops, it’s ironic that we also waste a considerable amount of food.
 Did you know that each household throws away £700 worth of food each year, equal to £60 per month?

 is the average weekly spend in grocery stores in the UK.